xielinlin2019/Light-anchoring/README.md

 *Linfeng Zhang*:  Coding signals and its corresponding software Arduino part;

-*Linlin Xie*: Programming interface of Unity to implement the tag anchoring;
+*Linlin Xie*: Programming interface of Kotlin to implement the tag anchoring;

 *Mercy Kyatha*: Hardware part of the LED and detector, as well as being the instructor in hardware field.